baoisnotruski/intersect/web_copy.md

 - Search tool
     - A handy search box lets you find tickets, work items, attachments, and links.
 This frees up your mind from having to remember where everything is.

+- Event Logger
+    - An event logger gives you a quick overview of your team's progress.
+You can immediately see the newest push on Github, the latest ticket movements on Jira, or any update from any tool that you integrate.

 #### What is integration?

 Integration is connecting third-party apps to Intersect.
 Some examples of these apps are Jira, Github, and Google Apps.
 By bringing all tools in one tool kit, you can streamline your workflow.